phoenix-4u/My-daily-learning/readme.md

 # Day 100 - 26/06/2026
 ## Convolutions in PyTorch
 - Conv1D is used for time series forecasting, Conv2D is used for image classification, and Conv3D is used for videos
-- For Conv2D, we provide 5 inputs, i.e., input channels, output channels, Kernel size, striding size, and padding size
+- For Conv2D, we provide 5 inputs, i.e., input channels, output channels, Kernel size, stride size, and padding size
 - A simple convolution network can be designed as follows:
 - <img width="993" height="432" alt="Screenshot 2026-06-29 at 1 45 55 PM" src="https://github.com/user-attachments/assets/2bef3f95-502c-455d-8a43-67386e2c1ee4" />
 - Global Average can be done with an adaptive average pool 2D.
 Global Average Pooling.
 When you set the output to 1×1—nn.AdaptiveAvgPool2d(1)—each channel's entire feature map collapses to a single averaged value, giving you a C×1×1 tensor where C is the channel count.